ValentinBailleulGH/Caseware_project/README.md

-# Caseware_project
+# CASEWARE Project
 ## Author
 Valentin BAILLEUL.
 Second year of preparatory school at ESIEE PARIS, Gustave Eiffel University, France since Sept.
 2019.
 Apprentice in Computer Science and Applications engineering.

 ## Language
-Python 3
+Python3

 ## Description
 This file is a project containing a Python code, whose purpose is to copy from one document to another a series of data according to their relationship with each other, while respecting several constraints.

 ## Project status
-completed.
+Completed.

 ## Usage
 Go to the appropriate folder in the cmd using : 'cd ...'